microsoft/AcademicContent/Labs/Azure Services/Azure Storage/Azure Storage and Cognitive Services (Java).md

 1. On line 37, replace *vision_api_key* with the Computer Vision API key that you saved in Exercise 3, Step 5.

 1. On line 38, replace *vision_api_endpoint* with the Computer Vision API endpoint that you saved in Exercise 3, Step 4.
+Add "vision/v1.0" to the end of the URL if it isn't already there.

 1. Right-click **WebContent** in Project Explorer and use the **New** > **HTML file** command to add an HTML file named "index.html" to the project.